 Whether bird watchers are enjoying birds from their backyards or out in the field, many individuals are faced with the question, is that a hairy or downy woodpecker?
 These two species are quite common, year-round visitors in North America and once you know what to look for, it is not as difficult as one would think to tell the difference between the two.
-While I was taking an ornithology course in college, we were to taught to distinguish between the two species, by overall size and beak description.
+While I was taking an ornithology course in college, we were taught to distinguish between the two species, by overall size and beak description.
 Although these two points of identification are a good place to start, sometimes they just aren’t enough.
 In this post, I would like to discuss further ways to help us determine the difference between these two species of woodpeckers.

 Size & Shape

-The hairy woodpecker has a long and strong chisel-like beak that is almost the same size of its head.
+The hairy woodpecker has a long and strong chisel-like beak that is almost the same size as its head.
 The bill of the downy woodpecker is a short and small needle-like beak and dainty in comparison, about 1/3 the length of the bird’s head.
 While observing the two types of woodpeckers, make sure to take notice of these bill characteristics and this will help in your identifying which type of woodpecker you are looking at.
-The male and female of each species are roughly the same size, so if you are looking at two types of woodpeckers of different sizes, the larger is most likely to be a hairy and the smaller a downy woodpecker.
+The male and female of each species are roughly the same sizes, so if you are looking at two types of woodpeckers of different sizes, the larger is most likely to be a hairy and the smaller a downy woodpecker.
 Now that we can gauge overall size and bill size, you are closer to telling the difference between the two species.
-To further our identification skills, lets explore color patterns.
+To further our identification skills, let us explore color patterns.

 A female hairy woodpecker on the left and a female downy woodpecker on the right.
 Notice how much larger the hairy woodpecker’s bill looks than the downy’s.

 Both species are black and white in color and the wings are checkered with white.
 In most of the Eastern United States, hairy woodpeckers will have all white outer tail feathers.
 In the Pacific and Newfoundland, black bars can be found on the outer tail feathers.
 The head has two white stripes and there is a white patch that runs down the center of a black back.
 Males have a red patch that is often split, toward the back of the head.
-Downy woodpeckers on the other hand, have outer tail feathers that are white with black bars, giving them a spotted effect.
+Downy woodpeckers, on the other hand, have outer tail feathers that are white with black bars, giving them a spotted effect.
 The head is boldly striped and the back has a broad white stripe down the center.
 Males have a small red patch on the back of the head.

-Another color pattern aiding in identification, pertains to the “comma mark.”
-The hairy woodpecker has a distinct, well-developed “comma-shaped” black mark that extends from the shoulder on to the breast.
+Another color pattern aiding in identification pertains to the “comma mark.”
+The hairy woodpecker has a distinct, well-developed “comma-shaped” black mark that extends from the shoulder onto the breast.
 The downy’s mark is often less obvious, but can sometimes be a useful distinguishing mark.

 A male hairy woodpecker on the left and a male downy woodpecker on the right.

 While observing these birds, it is also important to take note of fledglings, in order to minimize further confusion.
 As the males of both of these species have red coloring on the backs of their heads, fledglings will have red on the top of their heads.
 Young hairy woodpeckers will sometimes have a yellow patch.
 Young birds can have extra black marks or white stripes as well.
-You can probably get a better picture in identifying which species your observing, while at nesting sites or when these birds are visiting your feeders.
+You can probably get a better picture in identifying which species you are observing, while at nesting sites or when these birds are visiting your feeders.

-Notice the red marking on the top of this juvenile male hairy woodpecker’s head.
+Take notice of the red marking on the top of this juvenile male hairy woodpecker’s head.

 Hairy and downy woodpeckers share most of the same habitats.
 Although, hairy woodpeckers prefer mature woods with large trees and abundant insects.
-They will typically move up tree trunks or along large branches, while leaning back against their stiff tail feathers and springing upward with both feet at the same time.
+They will typically move up tree trunks or along large branches while leaning back against their stiff tail feathers and springing upward with both feet at the same time.
 You can find downy woodpeckers in open woodlands, particularly with deciduous trees.
 They move quickly over tree trunks, branches, leaning with stiffened tail feathers for support.
 Downy woodpeckers move horizontally and downwards on trees with more ease than most other woodpeckers.